AnanthMAthreya/3rd-year-resources-2022-scheme-rvce/README.md

 For the study material for a few courses of nptel, [click here](https://github.com/AnanthMAthreya/NPTEL_Study_Materials.git)
 ## 6th sem courses
 ### Only for CS, CD, CY and IS
-1. [Software Engineering With Agile Technologies-IS364TA](https://github.com/AnanthMAthreya/3rd-year-resources-2022-scheme-rvce/tree/main/5th%20sem/AI255TBA-Artificial%20Intelligence%20Integrated%20Software%20Engineering(AISE))-Only for units-1,2,3 (excluding component-based software engineering)
+1. [Software Engineering With Agile Technologies-IS364TA](https://github.com/AnanthMAthreya/3rd-year-resources-2022-scheme-rvce/tree/main/5th%20sem/AI255TBA-Artificial%20Intelligence%20Integrated%20Software%20Engineering(AISE))-Only for units-1,2,3,5(Only first topic in the syllabus.
+The sub-units in the repo for each units may vary, so please cross-verify with the syllabus of AISE for AIML branch)
 ### Only for AIML
 1. [Big Data Technologies(BDT)-AI362IA](https://github.com/AnanthMAthreya/3rd-year-resources-2022-scheme-rvce/tree/main/6th%20sem/AI362IA-Big%20Data%20Technologies(BDT))
 2. [Natural Language Processing and Transformers(NLP)-AI363IA](https://github.com/AnanthMAthreya/3rd-year-resources-2022-scheme-rvce/tree/main/6th%20sem/AI363IA-Natural%20Language%20processing%20and%20transformers(NLP))